 Overnight: Victoria Falls | Breakfast x 2

 Victoria Falls - Chobe NP (Botswana).
-We return to Botswana today, driving back to Kasane.
+We cross the border to Botswana today, driving to Kasane.
 After lunch, we depart for our overnight excursion in Chobe National Park.
 On a game drive, we'll keep an eye out for the majestic antelopes and elephant herds which inhabit the park.

 Chobe NP - Livingstone (Zambia).
 We head out early to search for wildlife, before packing up and returning to Kasane.
 We then head for Livingstone, passing the farming towns of southern Zambia along the way.
 There will be plenty of photo opportunities as we see the Falls from the Mosi-oa-Tunya National Park, followed by the option of a sunset dinner cruise on the Zambezi River.